 Children have the right to be treated with respect, be helped to thrive and to be safe from any abuse in whatever form.
-This Safeguarding Child Protection policy has been updated with due regard to Keeping Children Safe in Education KCSIE 2024 review as well as requirements from The London Borough of Hammersmith and Fulham Richmond and in line with multi-agency safeguarding arrangements put in place by Hammersmith and Fulham Local Children Partnership (LSCP)
+This Safeguarding Child Protection policy has been updated with due regard to Keeping Children Safe in Education KCSIE 2024 review as well as requirements from The London Borough of Hammersmith and Fulham and in line with multi-agency safeguarding arrangements put in place by the Hammersmith and Fulham Local Safeguarding Children Partnership.